Healthy, delicious, and satisfying…Those are the three words I would use to describe these chicken tacos! Not only that, they are easy to make!

 The guacamole is almost as equally easy to make.
-The hardest part is finding a perfectly ripe avocado that’s as pretty on the inside as it is on the outside.
+The hardest part is finding a perfectly ripe avocado that’s as pretty on the inside as on the outside.
 I get so frustrated cutting open what appears to be a perfect avocado, only to discover that it has all kinds of black spots on the inside…I digress…Where was I?
 Guacamole!
-Just add the avocado, lime juice, and salt to a small bowl and mash with a fork until you have the desired consistency.
+Add the avocado, lime juice, and salt to a small bowl and mash with a fork until you have the desired consistency.
 Taste test and add more salt if needed.

 You are ready to assemble your tacos!
-Some suggestions for additional toppings – feta cheese, shredded cheese, sour cream, salsa or hot sauce.
+Some suggestions for additional toppings – feta cheese, shredded cheese, sour cream, salsa, or hot sauce.

 Young kids aren’t likely to eat a taco; if yours do, you’re doing awesome as a parent…Mine didn’t, but an easy dinner solution was to make them chicken quesadillas.
 You already have the tortillas and grilled chicken; you just need some shredded cheese.
 Heat a pan over medium on the stove.
 Lightly butter one side of the tortilla and lay it butter-side down in the preheated pan.
-Quickly top with shredded cheese and cut up chicken.
+Quickly top with shredded cheese and cut-up chicken.
 Butter one side of another tortilla and place it on top, butter side up.
 Once the bottom tortilla is golden brown, flip the quesadilla over (trying not to fling chicken and cheese across the stove, good luck), and cook until golden brown and the cheese is melted.
 When the quesadilla is done, move it to a cutting board and slice it into triangles and serve with a side of sour cream (optional).

 What to do With Leftovers:

 I intentionally make extra of both the chicken and the pico de gallo.
 Not only do they make great tacos the next day, but they make a healthy and delicious chicken salad.
-I take any lettuce, spinach, or kale that I have on hand, add some of the leftover chicken and pico de gallo, top with feta cheese and salad dressing, and done!
+I take any lettuce, spinach, or kale, that I have on hand, add some of the leftover chicken and pico de gallo, top with feta cheese and salad dressing, and done!
 You have a simple and healthy lunch or dinner with your leftovers!